-- Exude expertise - Consistently use all your outlets: blog, social media pages, YouTube channel, etc. Answer questions and initiate or strike up in discussions on LinkedIn, Quora and industry forums.
+- Exude expertise - Consistently use all your outlets: blog, social media pages, YouTube channel, etc. Answer questions and initiate or strike up discussions on LinkedIn, Quora, and industry forums.
 Don’t allow your social media presence to grow stale.
 Keep pages updated with correct company information and fresh news posts.

 - Share good reviews - Client recommendations have excellent credibility online.
-Consider using an online tool/service to collect reviews from around the Web and share via social media or display using a widget on your site.
+Consider using an online tool/service to collect reviews from around the Web and share them via social media or display them using a widget on your site.
 ServiceKick is just $10 per month, or test drive Trustpilot.

-- Keep your ear to the ground - Use Google Alerts, HootSuite or similar services to track online mentions of your company, principals and competition.
+- Keep your ear to the ground - Use Google Alerts, HootSuite, or similar services to track online mentions of your company, principals, and competition.
 Helpful for reputation management, this offers valuable market insights.

-- Empower client evangelists - Court your best clients by inviting them to evaluate new services first.
+- Empower client evangelists - Court, your best clients by inviting them to evaluate new services first.
 They’ll help to burnish your reputation, bringing in new clients almost spontaneously.

-- Rally the professional services staff - Strive for a culture of ownership where employees take pride in representing the company, enhancing the brand, making the most of every client touch point.
+- Rally the professional services staff - Strive for a culture of ownership where employees take pride in representing the company, enhancing the brand, and making the most of every client touch point.
 Service failures are easily broadcast online, so keep focused on client satisfaction.